Chapai Nawabganj District: History

-After the Guptas in the early 7th century AD, king Sasanka of Karnasubarna as well as the king of Gaur ruled independently for more than three decades.
-From the middle of 8th century to the end of 11th century, the Pala Empire ruled Bengal and the kings were devoted to Buddhism.
-It was during their reign that the Jagadalla Vihara (monastery) in Barindri flourished paralleling with Nalanda, Vikramshila, and Devikot.
-The Pala Dynasty yielded to the emergence of Sena Empire.
-The Sen rulers were Hindus and in the habit of moving from place to place within their kingdom.
-At the time of Lakshman Sen Gour was known as Lakshmanabati.
-The Sen kings ruled Bengal till Bakhtiyar Khilji conquered Bengal in 1204 AD.
-Thereafter the Muslim rule lasted for about five hundred years.
-During the early part of the Sultanate, Gauda was the capital and numerous mosques and other buildings were built there.
-The city was abandoned soon into Mughal rule after a change in course of the Ganga left the city disease-ridden.
+After the fall of the Gupta Empire, in the early 7th century AD, Emperor Shaskanka (often considered the first sovereign of unified Bengal) as well as successive Kings of Gauda ruled Bengal from the Gauda region independently for more than three decades, after which the Palas arose from this region after the century of anarchy.
+From the middle of 8th century to the end of 11th century, for over four hundred years, the native Pala Empire ruled Bengal from this region.
+The Pala rulers took the historic title of Gaudeswar, meaning 'King of Gauda.'
+It was during their reign that the Jagadalla Vihara monastery in Barind flourished paralleling with Nalanda, Vikramshila, and Devikot monastaries.
+This period of Bengal is known as the 1st Bengali Golden Age.
+The native, devout-Buddhist Pala Dynasty eventually fell to the invasion of the south-Indian born Sena Empire.
+The Sena rulers were Brahminic Hindus, and in the habit of moving from place to place within their kingdom.
+During the rule of Lakshman Sen, this region became known as Lakshmanabati.
+The Sena kings ruled Bengal until Muhammad bin Bakhtiyar Khilji conquered Bengal in 1204 AD.
+Thereafter, the Muslim rule lasted for about five hundred years.
+During the early part of the Bengal Sultanate, Gauda was its capital, and numerous mosques and other buildings were built here.
+The ancient city of Gauda residing within Chapai and Malda, was abandoned soon into Mughal rule, after a change in course of the Ganges left the city disease-ridden.

-Sirajuddaulah was defeated by Lord Clive at the Battle of Plassey in 1757, which marked the beginning of British rule.
+Nawab Sirajuddaulah, the last sovereign of pre-colonial independent Bengal, was defeated by Robert Clive at the Battle of Plassey in 1757, which marked the beginning of British rule.
 Malda district was formed in 1813 out of the outlying areas of Purnia, Dinajpur, and Rajshahi districts.
-At the time of Dr. B. Hamilton (1808–09), the presents thanas of Gazole, Malda, Bamongola, and part of Habibpur were included in the district of Dinajpur and the thanas of Harischandrapur, Kharba, Ratua, Manikchak, and Kaliachak were included in the district of Purnia.
-In 1813, in consequence of the prevalence of serious crimes in the Kaliachak and Sahebganj thanas and also on the rivers, a joint magistrate and deputy collector were appointed at English Bazar with jurisdiction over a number of police stations centred around that place and taken from the two district.
-Thus the district of Malda was born.
+At the time of Dr. B. Hamilton (1808–09), the present thanas of Gazole, Malda, Bamongola, and parts of Habibpur were included in the district of Dinajpur and the thanas of Harischandrapur, Kharba, Ratua, Manikchak, and Kaliachak were included in the district of Purnia.
+In consequence of the prevalence of serious crimes in the Kaliachak and Sahebganj thanas and near rivers, in 1813, a joint magistrate and deputy collector were appointed at English Bazar (Malda city) with jurisdiction over a number of police stations centred around that place and taken away from the two districts.
+Thus, the district of Malda was born.